 - e.
 GST Impact.
 Basis adjustment planning considerations for trusts is important particularly for GST-exempt trusts.
 For non-exempt trusts, if a taxable termination occurs at a beneficiary's death (for example, when the last non-skip person dies), a GST tax is imposed and a basis adjustment is allowed. §2654(a)(2). - f.
 Causing Inclusion of Assets in a Trust Beneficiary's Estate.
 If a beneficiary has substantial excess estate exemption, causing inclusion in the beneficiary's estate (up to the beneficiary's excess estate exemption) may afford a basis adjustment at the beneficiary's death without resulting in any federal estate taxes.
 For example, if a credit shelter trust is used at the first spouse's death and the surviving spouse has excess estate exemption amount, these strategies could be used to cause some or all of the credit shelter trust assets to be in the surviving spouse's gross estate to achieve a basis adjustment at his or her subsequent death.
 The same strategies could apply to any other beneficiary of a trust who has excess estate exemption.
-Strategies that may be considered for these purposes are briefly listed below. - Distributions to beneficiary; - Exercise of limited power of appointment to distribute assets to beneficiary; - Independent party with power to grant general power of appointment to the beneficiary (which could be exercisable merely by the person's will, could possibly be exercisable only with the consent of a non-adverse party, or which could perhaps be removed by another party); - Formula general power of appointment; - Decanting to a trust that would be included in the beneficiary's gross estate (if that is permissible under the applicable decanting statute); or - Exercising a limited power of appointment by the beneficiary in a manner that triggers the "Delaware tax trap" to include assets in the beneficiary's gross estate. - These can get complicated.
+Strategies that may be considered for these purposes are briefly listed below.

+- Distributions to beneficiary (but if a trustee makes distributions beyond what is authorized in the instrument, the IRS may take the position that it can ignore the distribution.
+See Estate of Lillian L. Halpern v.
+Commissioner, T.C.
+Memo.
+1995-352); - Exercise of limited power of appointment to distribute assets to beneficiary; - Independent party with power to grant general power of appointment to the beneficiary (which could be exercisable merely by the person's will, could possibly be exercisable only with the consent of a non-adverse party, or which could perhaps be removed by another party); - Move trust situs to Delaware and under Delaware law a trust can be decanted to a trust with an added power of appointment, even a general power of appointment; - Formula general power of appointment; - Decanting to a trust that would be included in the beneficiary's gross estate (if that is permissible under the applicable decanting statute); or - Exercising a limited power of appointment by the beneficiary in a manner that triggers the "Delaware tax trap" to include assets in the beneficiary's gross estate. - These can get complicated.
 The "KISS" principle applies-keep these provisions as simple as possible; the more that is added for flexibility to trigger estate inclusion makes the document more difficult for the client (and future advisors) to understand.